kahnwong/docs.karnwong.me/knowledge-base/ops/devops/devsecops.md

 # DevSecOps

+## Authentication

+- [JSON Web Tokens](https://jwt.io/)
+- [OpenID Connect Playground](https://openidconnect.net/)
+- [Web Authentication (WebAuthn) Credential and Login Demo](https://webauthn.me/)

+## Data Management

+- [shredos.x86_64](https://github.com/PartialVolume/shredos.x86_64) - Shredos Disk Eraser 64 bit for all Intel 64 bit processors as well as processors from AMD and other vendors which make compatible 64 bit chips.
+ShredOS - Secure disk erasure/wipe

+## Hacking

+- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF

-## Tools
+## Linters

 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets, also cloud infrastructure as well.

+## Secrets
 - [No Secrets! 🤫](https://sourcegraph-community.github.io/no-secrets/) - Find secrets in your GitHub repo.
 - [teller](https://github.com/tellerops/teller) - Cloud native secrets management for developers - never leave your command line for secrets.

-## Scanners
+## Tools
+- [Nepenthes](https://zadzmo.org/code/nepenthes/) - This is a tarpit intended to catch web crawlers.
+Specifically, it's targetting crawlers that scrape data for LLM's - but really, like the plants it is named after, it'll eat just about anything that finds it's way inside.
 - [cloudfox](https://github.com/BishopFox/cloudfox) - Automating situational awareness for cloud penetration tests.

-## Authentication

-- [JSON Web Tokens](https://jwt.io/)
-- [OpenID Connect Playground](https://openidconnect.net/)
-- [Web Authentication (WebAuthn) Credential and Login Demo](https://webauthn.me/)
+- [gitsign](https://github.com/sigstore/gitsign) - Keyless Git signing using Sigstore

 ## Resources